huguesrichard/Allopipe/README.md

 <br/>

-3. [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as a command line tool.\
+3. [NetMHCpan](https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1) and [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) downloaded as a command line tools.\
 *Note: you need an academic affiliation (ensured by an email address) to download NetMHCpan softwares from the DTU Health Tech website.*
 <br/>